JoseGaDel/bard/examples/README.md

 ### Strict Matching

-Some API calls will inevitably have similar names, and they will always have multiple matches.
+Some API calls will inevitably have similar names, and thus will always have multiple matches.
 There are base calls like `/observations`, that have multiple derived calls, like `/observations/deletedObservations`, `/observations/histogram`, `/observations/identifiers`, etc. Any of the derived calls can be unequivocally identified, but the base call cannot.
-In order to prevent the program from prompting every time a base call is used, the parser has a `strict_matching` attribute that can be set to `True` or `False`.
-By default, so if there are multiple matches but one of them fully covers the input, the program will take it directly.
-If `strict_matching` is set to `False`, the program will ask the user to choose between the multiple matches.
+In order to prevent the program from prompting every time a base call is used, the parser has a `strict_matching` attribute that can be set to `True` (the default) or `False`.
+Unless disabled, if there are multiple matches but one of them fully covers the input, the program will take it directly.
+If `strict_matching` is set to `False`, the program will ask the user to choose between the multiple possibilities.

 ```python
 # The default is strict matching.
 This will take the base call directly